python-escpos/python-escpos/doc/user/barcode.rst

 :Last Reviewed: 2023-08-10

 Many printers implement barcode printing natively.
-This hardware renderered barcodes are fast but the supported formats are limited by the printer itself and different between models.
+These hardware rendered barcodes are fast but the supported formats are limited by the printer itself and different between models.
 However, almost all printers support printing images, so barcode rendering can be performed externally by software and then sent